nngogol/PySimpleGUIDocGen/db - Copy/readme.md

 ### Methods

+```
 Changes some of the settings for the Input Element.
 Must call `Window.Read` or `Window.Finalize` prior

-```
 Update(value=None,
     disabled=None,
     select=None,
     visible=None)
 ```

-Parameter Descriptions:

 |Name|Meaning|
 |---|---|